ahmedhassan456/credit_score_classification/README.md

 25. **Amount_invested_monthly**: Amount invested by the customer each month (in USD).
 26. **Payment_Behaviour**: The general payment behavior of the customer.
 27. **Monthly_Balance**: Monthly balance amount after expenses (in USD).

+## Project Structure

+The project consists of the following files:

+- `credit_score_detection.ipynb`: The main notebook where the analysis and model development are performed.
+- `README.md`: This file, containing information about the project and instructions for usage.

+## Setup

+### Prerequisites

+To run this project, you need to install the following Python libraries:

+- `pandas`
+- `numpy`
+- `matplotlib`
+- `seaborn`
+- `scikit-learn`
+- `xgboost`
+- `imblearn`